Review: Velocity Technology EIS

 - Experienced management team

 - Target Return of £2.50 per £1 invested (not guaranteed)

 - Minimum investment £25,000

 This is a relatively new offer which launched in 2016.
-The SEIS and EIS funds collectively have made 11 investments to date.
-Of these, Velocity has already seen a partial exit from its 2016 SEIS Consumer Technology Fund through a single company, Snatch.
+Of the investments made to date, Velocity has already seen a partial exit from its 2016 SEIS Consumer Technology Fund through a single company, Snatch.